21bshwjt/pki-polaris/README.md

 - [gMSA (Optional)](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts/)
 - AD Security group for RBAC.
 - Certificate for SSL.
+- Git agent.

 ## Description

-#### 1. 𝗣𝘀𝗪𝗿𝗶𝘁𝗲𝗵𝘁𝗺𝗹 with 𝗣𝗼𝗹𝗮𝗿𝗶𝘀.
+- 𝗣𝘀𝗪𝗿𝗶𝘁𝗲𝗵𝘁𝗺𝗹 with 𝗣𝗼𝗹𝗮𝗿𝗶𝘀.
 Both the modules are available in PowerShell Gallery .
 GIven the links above.
 Build your Dashboard or Dynamic HTML report with ZERO html code .
 All feathers are available those are required for a Standard Dashboard.
 Like pagination , conditional formatting, csv export & many more .
 Tested on Windows & Linux .
 Lots of sample HTML examples are available on **Github** !

-#### 2. Polaris : Web API Module - API will run as a service optionally gMSA(Group Managed Service Account) could be use with that service.
+- Polaris : Web API Module - API will run as a service optionally gMSA(Group Managed Service Account) could be use with that service.
-Refer MSFT Blog for gMSA:
+- Refer MSFT Blog for gMSA:
 [gMSA](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts/)
-#### 3. PswriteHTML : Build your Dashboard or Dynamic HTML report with ZERO html code
+- **PswriteHTML** : Build your Dashboard or Dynamic HTML report with ZERO html code
-#### 4. Certificate Teamplate names are hard coded & thsoe need to change manually; dynamic Template's name can be possible using PowerShell Advance Function.
+- Certificate Teamplate names are hard coded & thsoe need to change manually; dynamic Template's name can be possible using PowerShell Advance Function.

 [Wiki](https://21bshwjt.github.io/pki-polaris/)